 Because you may not be familiar with a land bank (though you will be soon!), we have compiled a list of frequently asked questions and answers.
 Take a look.
 We also have included a glossary of terms to catch you up to speed on land bank lingo.Learn More

-Our next board meeting will be held on Wednesday, November 13th at 9:00 am in the Jesse Lowe Conference Room which is located on the 3rd floor of the Omaha Civic Center, 1819 Farnam St. OMLB Board Meetings are open to the public and we'd love to see you there!View More Upcoming Events
+Our next board meeting will be held on Wednesday, December 11th at 9:00 am in the Jesse Lowe Conference Room, located on the 3rd floor of the Omaha Civic Center, 1819 Farnam Street.
+OMLB Board Meetings are open to the public and we'd love to see you there!View More Upcoming Events

 We’re moving opportunity into neighborhoods throughout Omaha, and we need your help (don’t worry, it doesn’t involve hauling furniture up three flights of stairs).